sxyu/Cantus-Core/README.md

 By default the CantusEvaluator will try to print to the standard output and read from the standard input.
 However, this can sometimes be undesirable, and when multi-threaded, these operations can become unstable.

 To handle IO yourself, you may handle the `ReadInput` and `WriteOutput` events.
 The `ReadInput` event has several message types that you should handle separately.
-Return the result by setting the @return parameter.
+Return the result by setting the `@return` parameter.

-There is also a `ClearConsole` event that you can handle normally called when the console needs clearing.
+There is also a `ClearConsole` event that you can handle, normally raised when the console needs clearing.

 ## ScriptFeeder
 This library also includes a ScriptFeeder class for running scripts line-by-line in real time.